-Kentucky LLC Formation Guide (March 2024)
+Kentucky LLC Formation Guide (December 2024)

 Limited liability companies in Kentucky (also known as LLCs) are very popular among business owners.
 They protect personal assets from lawsuits or bankruptcy, and offer simplified taxation and flexible management.
 You will need to choose a name for your LLC, appoint an agent registered with Kentucky’s Division of Business Filings, and file Articles of Organization.
 You can file the articles for $40 and mail them in, online or in person to Kentucky’s Division of Business Filings.
 Although it may seem daunting to start an LLC, if you follow our step by step guide, you will be able to complete the process without any problems and be ready for business.